This article was reviewed by a member of Caltech's Faculty.

 As part of Conversations on COVID-19, a webinar series hosted by the Caltech Science Exchange, Chiara Daraio discussed her research into advanced materials for new wearable devices that could aid doctors in diagnosing conditions including COVID-19.
 With collaborators, she also develops tracking technologies that could help people determine their risk of being exposed to the virus.

 Daraio is the G. Bradford Jones Professor of Mechanical Engineering and Applied Physics.
 Her work is focused on developing new materials with advanced mechanical and sensing properties for application in robotics, medical devices, and vibration absorption.
 She developed new materials and methods for acoustic imaging and thermal sensing in medicine and health monitoring.

-Here, Daraio talks with Caltech content and media strategist Robert Perkins about how her work contributes to new wearable medical devices.
+In a February 2021 webinar, Daraio talks with Caltech content and media strategist Robert Perkins about how her work contributes to new wearable medical devices.

 Can you tell us a little bit about your project?
 What have you been building and why?